 The Child & Family Institute

 Penelope Yates is a licensed clinical social worker specializing in trauma-focused therapy with children, adolescents and emerging adults.
-She serves as the Clinical Director of Trauma Treatment for the Child and Family Institute, as well as Intake Coordinator and Director of Human Resources for the practice.
+She serves as the Clinical Director of Trauma Treatment for the Child and Family Institute.

 Penelope has worked as a social worker and psychotherapist in a variety of settings, including schools, community clinics, hospitals and psychiatric departments.
 She is a certified practitioner of Trauma-Focused Cognitive Behavior Therapy, considered to be the gold standard of treatment for Post-Traumatic Stress Disorder in young people.
 Her academic writing on international models of substance abuse treatment has been published in the Journal of Social Work Practice in the Addictions.
 She has also trained and practiced as an Applied Behavior Analysis (ABA) therapist for children with Autism Spectrum Disorder and related disorders.